-- The Nursery cook is always involved in the whole of the mealtime and engages with the children - Mealtimes afford an excellent opportunity for children to develop table manners and social skills. - Staff who are not on duty must never remove food from the children for their own consumption. - Desserts must never be withheld if children do not eat their lunch
+- Younger babies have special chairs and are fed in groups of three. - Children progress to sitting in chairs around the nursery tables and feeding themselves. - Staff are encouraged to eat with the children at lunch times, however this is not a necessity.
+Staff must eat food identical to the children and not import any other food. - Correctly sized and appropriate cutlery and crockery is provided, and children are encouraged to move on to the next stage when appropriate - The Nursery cook is always involved in the whole of the mealtime and engages with the children - Mealtimes afford an excellent opportunity for children to develop table manners and social skills. - Staff who are not on duty must never remove food from the children for their own consumption. - Desserts must never be withheld if children do not eat their lunch

 Why is nutrition important in the early years for children and what are the benefits of outstanding nutrition?
-The growing body of research is clear in that, a healthy diet for young children, leads to healthy adolescents